How to Stop Biting Your Nails

 Also, make the negative aspects of nail-biting as dramatic as possible in your mind.
 If you tend to think it's no big deal, then you're unlikely to make the change.

 In addition, you can try mental contrasting, which has been backed by psychological research.

 It doesn't matter if it's you or your child that you're trying to change, suppression does not work.
 Punishing a child for this "bad habit" is a bad move.
 They will know it's a way to attract attention, and they will use it.

 The same is true when changing your own habit.
 Trying to tell your unconscious to stop doing something is like trying to tell a child.
 It reacts childishly by doing the complete opposite.
 Here's the technical explanation for why thought suppression is counterproductive.

 3. Instead, replace bad with good (or at least neutral).

 One of the keys to habit change is developing a new, good (or at least neutral) response that can compete with the old, bad habit.
 The best types are ones that are incompatible with your old habit.

-You could also paint your nails a bright colour as a reminder, although most men seem to find this look difficult to pull off—I can't imagine why.
+You could also paint your nails a bright color as a reminder, although most men seem to find this look difficult to pull off — I can't imagine why.

-Research has even shown that a wristband that is difficult to remove can be helpful (Koritzy & Yechiam, 2011).
+Research has even shown that a wristband which is difficult to remove can be helpful (Koritzy & Yechiam, 2011).

 Habits are heavily bound up with situations.